-Normally, I enjoy ironing.
-Only minimal attention is required, enough to avoid burning one’s self or the garment, making it an activity favorable for deep thought.
+Normally I enjoy ironing.
+Minimal attention is required, enough to avoid burning one’s self or the garment, making it an ideal activity for deep thought.
 Yet I dread ironing in hotel rooms.

 It’s as if hotels sought out a consultant who specializes on on dispensing advice on how to set up the most frustrating experience possible for wrinkle-free garments luggage.

 Perhaps the consultant’s advice went something like this…

 First, prepare the room during construction of the hotel.
-Ensure the building’s electrical plans call for all in-room electrical outlets to be placed only in areas of the room where positioning an ironing board nearby would be difficult at best.
+Ensure the building’s electrical plans call for all in-room electrical outlets to be placed only in areas of the room where positioning an ironing board nearby would be difficult at best, if not impossible.
 The goal here is for guests to have to perform one or more the following acts in order to plug in the iron:

 - Maneuvering under a desk to reach the outlet

 - Shifting the bed frame 1 to 6 inches away from the wall

 - Unplugging lamps, the television, or alarm clock

 With electrical outlets located in inconvenient locations, ironing board selection may begin.

 The ironing board selection process continues with choosing the ironing board pad.
 The Lumpy Ironing Board Pad Depot caters to hotels and has a wide selection of lumpy ironing board pads sure to provide the opposite of a flat ironing surface.
 All pads in inventory are already at least ten years old and often include staining.
 Their slogan says it all: “If you’ve stayed in a hotel and had to iron a garment, you’ve seen our product!”